-All cars must be fitted with either two cameras, two camera housings or one of each at all times throughout the Event.
+All cars must be fitted with at least five cameras or camera housings at all times throughout the Event.

 20.2 Location of camera housings:

 Camera housings, when used, must be fitted in the same location as cameras.
 Details concerning the size and weight of all camera housings may be found in the Appendix to these regulations.